BV003/BV003.github.io/_pages/about.md

 ## Research

-<p class="tight">My current research focuses on energy-based models, with the aim of improving them for better performance.
+<p class="tight">My current research focuses on agent, with the aim of improving them for better performance.
 At the same time, I have a strong interest in post-training for large language models.
 From a broader perspective, my research goals are twofold:</p>
 <p class="tight">To continuously make new discoveries in the field of artificial intelligence.
 The rapid development of AI is remarkable, and I believe there are still many untapped treasures waiting to be explored.</p>
 <p class="tight">To create practical technologies that solve real-world problems.
 I am committed to applying AI techniques to solve real-world problems and bring advanced algorithms into everyday applications.</p>